bergesinstitute/grafmethodenglish/book-5-unit-7.md

 # Conversation

-Sofía: Nice weather today, isn't it?
+Sofía: It's a nice day, isn't it?

 Marcos: It is!
 You're going to the party tonight, aren't you?

 S: I'd rather not go, actually.
 I'm very tired.

 M: You'd better go.
-Elena organized it for her birthday and she'd be upset [ʌp'sɛt] (disgustada) if you didn't come.
+Elena organized it for her birthday and she'd be upset [ʌp'sɛt] (molesta) if you didn't come.

 S: You're right, aren't you?
 I should go.
 I'd rather arrive late than not go at all.